onkernel/kernel-nextjs-template/README.md

 This template shows how to:

 - Create cloud browsers using the Kernel SDK
-- Connect Playwright to Kernel browsers via CDP
+- Connect to Kernel browsers via CDP
 - Run browser automation scripts in Vercel serverless functions
 - Display results in a modern Next.js UI